Olay: Brand Profile

-With a global audience in almost 80 countries, beauty and skincare brand Olay is one of Procter & Gamble's biggest properties, and the global best-seller in facial skincare.
+With a global audience in 80 countries by 2012, beauty and skincare brand Olay is one of Procter & Gamble's biggest properties, and the global best-seller in facial skincare.
 Sales broke through the $2bn barrier in 2008, and were estimated at around $2.5bn for 2012.
 The range now extends to more than 100 different moisturizing and cleansing products.
 It's a very long way from the brand's original development as a treatment for wartime burn victims, and this growth has been achieved despite fierce competition in the segment from rivals Dove, Neutrogena and Nivea, each of which has rolled out a similar host of brand extensions.
-In an attempt to shrug off its competitors, Olay has pushed aggressively into the upper end of the market with a series of premium-priced anti-aging and regenerating products.
-However, the brand has encountered stiff competition since 2010, especially in the US, from rival products offering a similar range of benefits at mid-market prices.
+In an attempt to shrug off its competitors, P&G pushed Olay aggressively into the upper end of the market with a series of premium-priced anti-aging and regenerating products.

 Competitors: Olay's main competitors include Dove, Nivea and Neutrogena and related products.
 Increasingly the brand is moving into the premium sector where it competes with the likes of L'Oreal and Estee Lauder's Clinique.
 See Personal Care Sector index for other companies and brands